-Thanks to the generosity of the SunTrust Foundation, we’re able to support Goochland’s Summer STEM Camp for elementary and middle school students.
+Thanks to the generosity of the community at large and local businesses, we’re able to support Goochland’s Summer STEM Camp for elementary and middle school students.
 Building robots, investigating machines, and constructing electrical fuses are just a few of the hands-on activities that expose campers to a variety of engineering fields.

-Thanks to a generous $25,000 grant from the CarMax Foundation, we are bridging the technology gap faced by students who lack home Internet access.
-Support has enabled the launch of a pilot program to provide qualified students with a portable Wi-Fi hotspot through Kajeet.
-Students are able to connect to the web away from school to complete homework and projects so that they don’t fall behind their peers.
-The program also gives teachers an opportunity to enhance their lessons and not hold back on assignments because some students may not have Internet access at home.
+We are bridging the technology gap faced by students who lack home Internet access.
+Kajeet broadband devices provide qualified students with a portable Wi-Fi hotspot.
+Students are able to connect to the web away from school to complete homework and projects so that they don’t fall behind.
+Teachers can post assignments and supplemental materials for use at home.

 Thanks to support from Carmax, we are launching a new program designed to create equity in education.
 Third, 4th and 5th grade students ‘check out’ backpacks with projects that develop and strengthen 21st century and STEM skills.
 Activities in the areas of biology, physics, chemistry, botany, aerodynamics, etc. will engage the student, and their family, in a home educational experience.